 Vaccines protect your health and prevent disease by working with your body's natural defences.
-The COVID-19 vaccine works by teaching your immune system to produce antibodies that work against the COVID-19 virus if you are exposed.
+The COVID-19 vaccine works by triggering your immune system to produce antibodies that work against the COVID-19 virus if you are exposed.
 The vaccine cannot give you COVID-19.

 Having a COVID-19 vaccine is an important step you can take to protect yourself from the effects of the virus.
-It's important to complete a full vaccine course and, if eligible, have additional doses to ensure that you and your whānau have the best protection against the latest strains of COVID-19.
+It is important to keep up to date with your COVID-19 vaccinations to give you and your whānau the best protection.